justinjunodev/next-typescript-starter/README.md

 1. Rename the `.env.sample` file to `.env.local` and add your Fathom site id to the `NEXT_PUBLIC_FATHOM_SITE_ID` environment variable.
 You’ll also need to add this environment variable to your project's deployment settings in Vercel (or wherever your project is hosted). _Note:_ _If you are not using Fathom analytics, you can delete the `hooks/useAnalytics` file and remove its invocation from `_app.tsx`._
 1. You’re ready to code!
 Start your development environment `npm run dev` and build something awesome.
 1. To update dependencies and remove existing package files, node modules, and next directory/ cache, use the `npm run clean` command.
 1. Test are located within the `tests` directory and will run with the `npm run test` command.
-Results will be logged to the terminal by default.
+Results will be logged by default.
 To view a full report, run `npm run test:report` after your tests have completed.
 To modify your testing configuration, see the `playwright.config.ts` file in the root directory.

 ---